anexia-it/anexia-monitoring-wordpress/readme.txt

 The plugin registers some custom REST endpoints which can be used for monitoring.
 Make sure that the **ANX_MONITORING_ACCESS_TOKEN** is defined, since this is used for authorization.
-The endpoints will return a 401 HTTP_STATUS code if the token is not define dor invalid, and a 200.
+The endpoints will return a 401 HTTP_STATUS code if the token is not defined or invalid, and a 200.

 = Version monitoring of core, plugins and themes =